The very first search I made in the WISE platform was “Grade 9 – 12, Physics”.

 I am a fan of not reinventing wheels, so having read many pages of research about the affordances of WISE, I was eager to dive into a plethora of ready-to-go senior Physics activities.
 Sadly, I was not off to a very good start.

-So back to the instructions I went and began looking at the suggested lessons.
+So back to the instructions I went and began looking at the suggested lessons on the ETEC 533 Connect LMS.
 Thankfully, the suggested lessons were well chosen and left a really great second impression!
 The project that I tinkered around in was the Graphing Stories (with motion probes).
 Although it was categorized for Middle School grades, I found that much of it also could apply to the current (but soon to be turfed) BC Science 10 and even a Physics 11 course.

 Without any trouble, I added another activity and played around with some “steps”.
 Adapting the “story” to an older student would be fairly easy and I think the project is fairly good “as is”.
 I am very impressed that the WISE interface can integrate Vernier Motion Detectors, although it appears that not all probes have been programmed into WISE.